webhintio/hint/docs/about/GOVERNANCE.md

 be taken.

-Any community member or committer can ask that something be added to the next meeting's agenda by logging a GitHub Issue.
+Any community member or committer can ask that something be added to the next meeting’s agenda by logging a GitHub Issue.
 Anyone can add the item to the agenda by adding the "tsc agenda" tag to the issue.

 Prior to each TSC meeting, the moderator will share the Agenda with